ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 ## A closer look at how the app works

+To simplify the implementation details we'll forgo security considerations and data persistence.

 ### Architecture

 Let's have a look at how it all comes together.
 Who doesn't love an architecture diagram?